phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 performs an AJAX request for each entry, using the `entry.progress()` and `entry.error()`. functions to report upload events back to the LiveView.
-Lastly, we pass the `uploaders` namespace to the `LiveSocket` constructor to tell phoenix where to find the uploaders return within the external metadata.
+Lastly, we pass the `uploaders` namespace to the `LiveSocket` constructor to tell phoenix where to find the uploaders returned within the external metadata.